-Mark’s and Jane’s stories are personal, but Lewis weaves grander themes involving planetary gods, King Arthur, and a bear named Mr. Bultitude.
-One moment you’re listening in on private conversations in college rooms; the next you’re chasing Merlin through a rainy forest at night.
-This is Lewis at the top of his game relishing in his God-given talent.
+Mark’s and Jane’s trials are hum drum at first, but Lewis weaves in grander themes involving planetary gods, King Arthur, and a bear named Mr. Bultitude.
+This is Lewis at the top of his game.

 Lewis wrote That Hideous Strength at the end of World War II.
 It’s an old book, yet its message may be more relevant today than it was when it was written:

 “Have you ever noticed,” said Dimble, “that the universe, and every little bit of the universe, is always hardening and narrowing and coming to a point? … If you dip into any college, or school, or parish, or family – anything you like – at a given point in its history, you always find that there was a time before that point when there was more elbow room and contrasts weren’t quite so sharp; and that there’s going to be a time after that point when there is even less room for indecision and choices are even more momentous.
 Good is always getting better and bad is always getting worse: the possibilities of even apparent neutrality are always diminishing.”